-The R bridge connects Zorro scripts to the R environment and allows R computations from your lite-C code.
+The R bridge connects Zorro scripts to the R environment and allows R computations from your C code.

 - It is the global standard for data analysis and machine learning algorithms.